b3r3nd/berendbotje/README.md

 8. In order to make the image generation with open ai and reminders work you also need to run the queue `php artisan queue:work` and install redis!

 # Functions
-I will try to update this readme with new functionality as I add it, however I cannot promise I keep it entirely up to date.
+I will try to update this readme with new functionality as I add it.
+The bot uses only slash commands!
-The bot only uses slash commands, there used to be message commands, however I moved everything to slash only.
-I tried to filter incoming user input as much as possible with the slash commands itself.
-For example allowing only roles when roles are required, integers when levels are required etc. Even with changing bot settings it reads the settings from the database and will be preloaded in the slash command, so you do not have to remember each one.
+The slash commands all use sub commands to group them together and autocomplete is on where possible for all inputs!

 ## Multiple servers
 The bot runs on multiple servers, but each server requires some settings and values to be set in the database,